The Initial Value Problem for Harmonic maps of Cohomogeneity One manifolds: Harmonic maps between cohomogeneity one manifolds

 \section{Harmonic maps between cohomogeneity one manifolds}

 In this section we determine the tension field of equivariant harmonic maps between cohomogeneity one manifolds.
-In contrast to \cite{MR4000241} we do not assume that we necessarily consider self-maps.
-However, the considerations of this section clearly follow along the lines of \cite{MR4000241}, from where we also borrow the notation.
+Unlike \cite{MR4000241}, we do not assume that self-maps are necessarily considered.
+Nonetheless, the considerations in this section clearly align with those of \cite{MR4000241}, from which we also adopt the notation.